agama-project/agama-project.github.io/docs/user/autoyast/reference.md

 ## proxy

 There are plans to support this section in the future.
-Set the proxy using the kernels' command line
+Meanwhile set the proxy using the kernels' command line.

 ## report